Level 5 restrictions will be needed after Christmas, Holohan tells Donnelly

 Chief medical officer Dr Tony Holohan: ‘It is important to make safe choices to protect yourself and the people you love.’
 Photograph: Colin Keegan, Collins Dublin

-Chief medical officer Tony Holohan has written to the Minister for Health saying Level 5 restrictions will be needed to control Covid-19 after Christmas, it has emerged.
+Chief medical officer Tony Holohan has written to the Minister for Health saying Level 5 restrictions will be needed to control the spread of Covid-19 after Christmas, it has emerged.

 It is understood that Dr Holohan wrote to Stephen Donnelly on Monday afternoon.
 Sources said that in the letter, Dr Holohan told the Minister that Level 5 would be needed to control the virus in the coming weeks.